StillAbeginnerr/CurveTopia_TeamMythiCode_Pull/README.md

 4. **Remove Coincident Points**: Clean the data by removing points that overlap with the model.
 5. **Save Results**: Write the processed data to a new CSV file.

+## How to Run the Jupyter Notebook

+To explore and execute the code in this repository, you can run the Jupyter Notebook (`.ipynb` file) in a local or cloud-based environment.
+If you have Jupyter installed locally, simply open your terminal, navigate to the directory containing the `.ipynb` file, and run `jupyter notebook`.
+This will open the Jupyter interface in your web browser, where you can select and open the notebook file.
+Alternatively, you can use cloud platforms like Google Colab or Kaggle, which allow you to upload and run Jupyter Notebooks without any setup.
+After opening the notebook, you can run each code cell sequentially by clicking on the cell and pressing `Shift + Enter`.
+This will allow you to follow the shape processing, regularization, and symmetry detection steps interactively.

 ---

 Feel free to explore the code and contribute to this project.
 If you have any questions or suggestions, please open an issue or submit a pull request.